 Where possible, do try to feed your child during family mealtimes, as they will learn by example that this is the time to eat all of their food like the rest of the family does.
 Make mealtimes a happy, social occasion.
 Try not to worry about spilled drinks or food on the floor.
 Be careful of praising the child when they eat the food you have been desperate for them to try.
 Rather do not make a fuss about it, but allow for them to play with their favourite toy after dinner as positive reinforcement.
 Also, if a child really doesn’t want their meal, never force them to sit there with uneaten food for ages after others have finished.
 Set a time limit on each meal of 20 – 30 minutes.

 It is a good idea to allow the child, once old enough, to have some choice in the matter.
 For example you might allow that they can choose which vegetable they will eat.
 Just ensure to limit the options to two or three things so as not to overwhelm or confuse the child.

 As a parent, the most important thing is to know that you are not alone when it comes to having to deal with fussy eating!
 Just as a child teethes or goes through a growth spurt they may become fussy for a time.
-Keep these tips in mind when the situation arises.
+Keep these solutions for fussing eating in mind when the situation arises.